 - Hotel: The Tamarack Lodge is perfectly located right in the middle of the lake area, just minutes to virtually everywhere we wanted to explore.
 And I loved walking around near the lodge at sunrise.
 Gorgeous!

-- Hotel: We loved the Rancho Bernardo Inn‘s Halloween package for kids including in-room camping, s’mores, scavenger hunts, toys, games and free kid meals.
-A great base for exploring San Diego.
+- Hotel: The Rancho Bernardo Inn‘s Halloween package for kids is great, with in-room camping, s’mores, scavenger hunts, toys, games and free kid meals.

 - Hotel: The St. Regis Aspen Resort is extraordinarily kid-friendly.
 Our three kids slept upstairs in our loft suite, and they even had their own bathroom.
 Great location with coffee and wifi included.
 The teddy bears at check-in were a huge hit, as were the periodic surprise snacks.